 - Family plan: $14.99/month or $149/year for unlimited music for up to six family members

 The Individual and Family plans are also available without an Amazon Prime membership at a higher cost.

 Hey book lovers, did you know that Amazon has an entire library of books, magazines and audiobooks that you can read for free with a Kindle or Kindle app?
 There's no limit on how many you can read.
 Titles we found include Harry Potter and the Sorcerer's Stone, Water for Elephants, Woman's Day and Time magazines, and lots of Lonely Planet travel guides.

-Every month, Prime members can choose a free not-yet-released Kindle book from one of six Editors' Picks.
+Every month, Prime members can buy a not-yet-released Kindle book from one of six Editors' Picks for just $1.99.